 Glen Brown Circuit (Walk 8)

 Take the left fork of the track and head across the hillside overlooking Glen Brown.
-The track becomes vague in places, as you descend to the ruins of Tombreck (5), one of many deserted farmhouses scattered here.
+The track becomes vague in places, as you descend to the ruins of Tombreck, one of many deserted farmhouses scattered here.
 Keep an eye out across Glen Brown for the herds of Red Deer that are often spotted in this area, and for red or black grouse breaking cover from the heather and scrub.
 At the ruins, pick up the rough farm track again (can be boggy in places here) and head northwards, descending into Glen Brown.
-Pass briefly through the narrow strip of the forest plantation, and continue following the track alongside the Burn of Brown, emerging on the hair-pin bend on the Tomintoul-Grantown road near the Bridge of Brown.
+Pass briefly through the narrow strip of the forest plantation, and continue following the track alongside the Burn of Brown, before turning sharp right up a grassy slope and emerging on the hair-pin bend on the Tomintoul-Grantown road near the Bridge of Brown.
 Turn right, uphill and climb the short but steep section of the main road which leads back to the White Bridge car park.